-- 5.1 a.The game is won by the player who has checkmated his opponent's king.
+- 4.7 A player forfeits his right to a claim against his opponent's violation of Article 4 once he deliberately touches a piece. - The game is won by the player who has checkmated his opponent's king.
 This immediately ends the game, provided that the move producing the checkmate position was a legal move. - b.
 The game is won by the player whose opponent declares he resigns.
-This immediately ends the game. - 5.2 a.The game is drawn when the player to move has no legal move and his king is not in check.
+This immediately ends the game. - The game is drawn when the player to move has no legal move and his king is not in check.
 The game is said to end in 'stalemate'.
-This immediately ends the game, provided that the move producing the stalemate position was legal. - b.The game is drawn when a position has arisen in which neither player can checkmate the opponent's king with any series of legal moves.
+This immediately ends the game, provided that the move producing the stalemate position was legal. - b.
+The game is drawn when a position has arisen in which neither player can checkmate the opponent's king with any series of legal moves.
 The game is said to end in a 'dead position'.
-This immediately ends the game, provided that the move producing the position was legal. - c.
+This immediately ends the game, provided that the move producing the position was legal.
+(See Article 9.6) - c.
 The game is drawn upon agreement between the two players during the game.
 This immediately ends the game.
 (See Article 9.1) - d.
 The game may be drawn if any identical position is about to appear or has appeared on the chessboard at least three times.
-(See Article 9.2) - e.The game may be drawn if each player has made at least the last 50 consecutive moves without the movement of any pawn and without any capture.
-(See Article 9.3)
+(See Article 9.2) - e.
+The game may be drawn if each player has made at least the last 50 consecutive moves without the movement of any pawn and without any capture.
+(See Article 9.3) - 6.1 Chess clock' means a clock with two time displays, connected to each other in such a way that only one of them can run at one time.

-COMPETITION RULES

-Article 6: The chess clock

-- 6.1 'Chess clock' means a clock with two time displays, connected to each other in such a way that only one of them can run at one time. - 'Clock' in the Laws of Chess means one of the two time displays. - 'Flag fall' means the expiration of the allotted time for a player.
+'Clock' in the Laws of Chess, means one of the two time displays.
+Each time display has a 'flag'.

+'Flag fall' means the expiration of the allotted time for a player.